xiix0/scam/README.md

-Q:	How can you tell when a Burroughs salesman is lying?
-A:	When his lips move.
+Are you sure the back door is locked?